 If you have an oscilloscope it is worth checking the outputs.
-Even uncalibrated the VCOs should be generating all their outputs.
-All outputs, except for the triangle wave, should be oscillating between +5V and -5V.
-The triangle output should be oscillating between +6V and -6V.
+Even uncalibrated both the VCOs should be generating signals on all of their outputs.
+Each output should be oscillating with the correct waveform between +5V and -5V, although the triangle wave may be slightly different to this as it has yet to be calibrated.

 If you do not have an oscilloscope then you can simply listen to the outputs individually.
 Check that each is working as you would expect.
 Check that each of the Pulse pots control the pulse width of their respective pulse wave output.
-Check that you can hear the hollow sound of a square wave when the pulse pot is in its middle position.
+Ensure that you can hear the hollow sound of a square wave when the pulse pot is in its middle position.

 Check that the octave switches change the frequency of their respective oscillator.
-They will not produce a perfect octave shift as this needs to be calibrated, but it should change the frequency very noticeably.
+They will not produce a perfect octave shift as this needs to be calibrated, but each switch should change the frequency very noticeably.
 Check that the Master Tune varies the pitch of both oscillators by just a small amount, and that the VCO2 Tune control only changes the pitch of VCO2.